Excerpt from this rebooting story - 9 for 90 (9 rules that helped me reach 90 days)

 It can be comforting to see what others report about their withdrawal symptoms, just so you know that what you're experiencing is normal.
 Some porn users report few withdrawal symptoms, others report symptoms that are quite severe.
 Below are some user reports.
 For comparison, also see the link below this page, which collects the kinds of withdrawal symptoms alcohol, cocaine and heroin users experience.

-If you have withdrawal symptoms, it's likely you have an addiction.
+If you have withdrawal symptoms, it's likely you have an addiction (or were well on your way to developing one).
 However, some guys have addictions without much in the way of withdrawal symptoms.
 This is why addiction specialists don't list withdrawal symptoms in their addiction tests.
 See, for example, Do You Have An Addiction?

 Internet addiction research now reports that Internet addicts can suffer a form of cold turkey when they stop using the web - just like people coming off drugs.